 Instant Pot Broccoli Cheddar and Zucchini Soup

 So this has two winning ingredients.
 Both the broccoli and zucchini in this soup are on the list for being the best low-carb vegetables, but they are also high in protein too.
-And to make things even better, this soup is also created in an instant pot, so it's healthy and easy to make too.
+And to make things even better, this soup is also created in an Instant Pot, so it's healthy and easy to make too.

 Detox Cauliflower Salad

 If you're a fan of rice but don't want the carbs, this cauliflower version is the perfect replacement.
-It also has chickpeas which are high in protein (these are a little higher in carbs so sprinkle to your desire) and avocado for all that omega 3 goodness.
+It also has chickpeas, which are high in protein (these are a little higher in carbs, so sprinkle to your desire) and avocado for all that omega-3 goodness.

 30-Minute Caprese Chicken Recipe

 According to Healthline, a skinless, cooked chicken breast that weighs around 172 grams contains 54 grams of protein.
-That's incredible considering, on average, a 50-year-old woman who weighs 140 pounds woman and who is sedentary (doesn’t exercise), would need around 53 grams of protein a day, or technically one skinless chicken breast.
+That's incredible considering, on average, a 50-year-old woman who weighs 140 pounds woman and who is sedentary (doesn’t exercise) would need around 53 grams of protein a day, or technically one skinless chicken breast.
 This recipe should keep the whole family in check for their protein levels.

 Pan-Seared Citrus Shrimp Recipe

-We told you earlier how much protein shrimp has, so this pan-seared dish is the perfect high protein, low carb dish.
+We told you earlier how much protein shrimp has, so this pan-seared dish is the perfect high-protein, low-carb dish.
 It also looks incredibly healthy and delicious.

-Brussel Sprouts Breakfast Hash for Dinner
+Brussels Sprouts Breakfast Hash for Dinner

 This post was originally published on January 26, 2018, and has since been updated.